Tell us how you started designing boardgames…

 How can online gaming reduce social isolation for autistic people?

-For me, the hardest thing about socialising is gauging what other people are thinking or how they are feeling.
-I think this is also what triggers anxiety in lots of autistic people when socialising face to face.
-I spend so much time masking (a term used by some autistic people that means hiding how they are really feeling) and mirroring that I sometimes get stressed out.
-I wonder who I am, because I spend so long pretending to be someone else, someone not on the spectrum who has no trouble socialising.
 Either online or tabletop gaming gives me something to focus on that isn’t the other person in the room — I’m so busy thinking about strategy, I relax as gaming gives me a set of rules and guidelines to interact.
 I also think gaming can be used to help people learn new things or practise their skills, for example the hand-eye coordination skills required to throw an item from one side of the screen to the other.
 Games can have a bad reputation for being ‘time-wasting’ or ‘geeky,’ but I think this is a very surface level opinion.
 Games like Stellaris, which is a multi-player game about building an empire in space, is really just simulating an economy and having you balance it.
 It can help people understand how an economy may work and stimulate an interest, where they might not have been one previously.

 What would you say to an autistic person who wants to play online games, but might not know where to start or be nervous to get involved?

-I’d suggest reading forums, because you don't have to interact with other people to see what they have to say — but take everything you read with a pinch of salt and decide your own opinions, too.
-Get comfortable with a game before playing with other people, as you will know what to expect before playing online, but don’t be afraid to ask questions!
-The more you let people know you’re new to something and want to find out more, the easier it will be to interact and people will want to share their knowledge.
 If you ever feel like you’re having difficulties interacting online, check out online streaming platforms, as by ‘lurking’ (watching people play games without joining in) on a channel, you can pick up tips and watch people take part without worrying about how you are going to play the game yourself.
 If you have friends who have a game you want to play, you could tell them you want to play with them, but are feeling nervous about it.
 This isn’t just a guide for gaming, it’s a guide for life — approach things with openness and honesty and if people don’t like you because of something you have already told them about, you don’t need to worry.

 What are your tips for running a successful fundraiser and how can people start their own?